Please ensure that following ports are open for outgoing traffic: 443, 80 and 1935.

 To access the gid and api_key for an SDI-output, please browse to your Content Dashboard profile.
 In the “Publish” column you will find Outputs, where publish content using SDI and RTMP.
 Click on the upper right cog-wheel of the Output you would like to configure to retrieve gid and api_key (illustrated below).

-Videos dropped in the SDI outbox in the Content Dashboard interface will be able to play out over the SDI machine.
+Videos dropped in the SDI outbox in the Content Management interface will be able to play out over the SDI machine.

 The SDI outbox is like a looping playlist and will play videos in the order they appear in the list.
 If a new video is dragged to the top, it will play out.